$100 off your first month today! use code 100CLAYA at checkout

 by | Mar 9, 2025

-So, if tirzepatide is tirzepatide, does it matter whether you’re taking Mounjaro, Zepbound, or a compounded version of the medication?
+So, if tirzepatide is tirzepatide, does it matter whether you’re taking Mounjaro, Zepbound, or something else?
 That’s exactly what we’re going to dig into — what’s actually the same, what (if anything) is different, and what this means for people using tirzepatide for weight loss.

 So, Mounjaro vs. Tirzepatide — same thing, right?
 Well, yes… but also no.